MassRelevance/javascript/README.md

     var fullName = 'Bob ' + this.lastName;
     ```

+  - Strings longer than 80 characters should be avoided and likely call for using a template system or similar.
-  - Strings longer than 80 characters should be written across multiple lines using string concatenation.
+  - If you have a good reason to have very long strings in code, they should be written across multiple lines using string concatenation.
   - Note: If overused, long strings with concatenation could impact performance. [jsPerf](http://jsperf.com/ya-string-concat) & [Discussion](https://github.com/airbnb/javascript/issues/40)

     ```javascript